xu3784/wx/README.md

 ## Last Update Note:

-### 2019-7-26

-### New Featrues:
+### 2019-7-29

-1. mention[AT] other guy in the char room.
-2. remove other guy in the char room.

 ### Fix Bug:
-1. some users can't compile properly, and the related functions have been stripped.
+1. When in the QR code login panel, the operating system resource overhead is severe, causing the program to crash.

 ## Usage Notice: